Strategy

 At the end of year 5 the operators (General Partners) would sell the asset/property and distribute proceeds from the sale to the investors (Limited Partners), equaling $90,000.

 In total, the investors (Limited Partners) would have received their $100,000 investment returned and an additional $85,000 from cash flow and proceeds from the refinance and sale for a total payment of $185,000.
-This equates to a 17% Average Annualized Return (AAR), a 1.85 Equity Multiple (EM) and a 16.84% Internal Rate of Return (IRR).
+This equates to a 17% Average Annualized Return (AAR), a 1.85 Equity Multiple (EM) and a 16.8% Internal Rate of Return (IRR).

-Remember, every apartment syndication and asset/property will have unique opportunities and risks.
+Remember, every syndication and asset/property will have unique opportunities and risks.
 An experienced operator (General Partner) will prioritize the expedient return of your investment.
 Operators (General Partners) are generally incented to outperform their projections so as to receive an upside on their percentage of the proceeds.